kyma-project/kyma/resources/eventing/README.md

 Components:
 - event-publisher-proxy
+- controller

 ## Event Publisher Proxy

 This component receives Cloud Event publishing requests from the cluster workloads (microservice or Serverless functions) and redirects them to the Enterprise Messaging Service Cloud Event Gateway.
 Click [here](https://github.com/kyma-project/kyma/tree/master/components/event-publisher-proxy) for more details.

+## Controller

+This component manages the internal infrastructure in order to receive an event for all subscriptions

 ## Install